9dots/tech-and-tape/t&t/pixelbots/emoji/lesson-plans/lesson-5/lesson.md

 <note>![slides](./images/reflect1.png)</note>

 - [ ] **Reflect:** Students reflect in their coding journals according to prompts on slides.
-  >>“We are at the end of our coding lesson, let’s reflect.
-Take 30 seconds to draw how you felt about today’s lesson using an emoji.
-Take 30 seconds to write how you feel today using a hashtag!
-Now turn in pairs and share your responses.”
+  >>“We are at the end of our coding lesson, let’s reflect about today's lesson.
+Take a minute to draw an emoji OR write a hashtag! (pause for 1 minute).
+Now turn in pairs and share your responses to these questions.
+Good job today coders!"

 <note>![slides](./images/reflect2.png)</note>